 Happy Earth Day!
 We planted sunflowers and talked about planting flowers to attract bees as we’re concerned about the decline in the bee population.
 If you’re planning to plant sunflowers, Mummy’s Little Sunflowers is a lovely story which shows that you need patience when you plant seeds!

-Mummy’s Little Sunflowers portrays a lovely sibling relationship between the two mice, Scurry is the caring, sensible older brother in comparison to the impetuous Scamp who is always in a hurry.
+Mummy’s Little Sunflowers shows a lovely relationship between the two siblings, Scurry is the caring, sensible older brother in comparison to impetuous Scamp.
 Scurry looks after Scamp when he falls over, explains the difference between a dandelion and a sunflower and shows caution when Scamp asks Cow for help.
-He also consoles Scamp with a sunflower craft activity when the sunflowers haven’t grown.
+He also consoles Scamp with a sunflower activity when the sunflowers haven’t grown.

 The text in Mummy’s Little Sunflowers is easy to read and the illustrations are beautiful.
 The little mice are very cute and Cow is gentle and kind despite Scurry’s initial fears that she might squash them.
 The double page spread showing a sea of sunflowers is wonderful and includes bees which helped to stimulate our discussion about how important bees are.
 My daughter’s favourite page shows the two little mice looking muddy after their planting session, their red wellingtons are adorable!